 The EB-5 Regional Center

-The EB-5 Regional Center Program began in the early 1990’s as a way for foreign investors to obtain green cards while spurring local development, economic growth, and job creation.
-The Program, administered by US Citizenship and Immigration Services (USCIS), directs foreign investment into areas with high unemployment rates in order to stimulate economic growth and revitalize underdeveloped local economies.
-Regional Centers are specific entities designated by the government to promote job creation within a defined geographic area.
+The EB-5 Regional Center Program began in the early 1990s as a way for foreign investors to obtain green cards while encouraging local development, economic growth, and job creation.
+The Program, administered by US Citizenship and Immigration Services (USCIS), directs foreign investment into areas with high unemployment rates, or which otherwise qualify in targeted enterprise zones, in order to stimulate economic growth and revitalize underdeveloped local economies.
+Regional Centers are specific entities designated by the U.S. Federal government to promote job creation within a defined geographic area.
 Regional Centers can be public or private entities, comprise entire cities or districts, and have very specific or very broad investment focuses.

 Benefits of Investing through a Regional Center

 Investors who contribute $1,000,000 and create at least 10 full-time jobs, whether directly or indirectly, are eligible for permanent resident status.
 The minimum required investment is reduced to $500,000 when investing in a designated Regional Center.
 10,000 green cards are set aside each year for participants in the EB-5 Program, of which 5,000 are reserved for Regional Center investors.

 In the past ten years, the Regional Center Program has grown dramatically and cemented its importance as a successful vehicle for channeling foreign investment into local economic growth.
 It has become increasingly popular with investors and business owners alike: foreigners benefit from currency exchange rates, and businesses embrace an alternative to bank loans, which are often difficult to secure.
 The Program’s strong bipartisan support is evidenced in its extension passing unanimously in the House.
 The Wall Street Journal and the New York Times have both lauded the Program’s success and efficiency at simultaneously providing capital for businesses, jobs for residents, and green cards for investors.